AlexanderAdelAU/TMS9900-DISC-and-IO-MONITOR/README.md

 ~~~
 Once uploaded, the loaded file can be exectued using the **<hex address>G(Go)>** command.

 **V (Upload Segment Hex File)**.
 This command will allow you to upload a segment hex file.
 This is a modified Intel hex file that contains an additional byte that is inserted before the address field to indicate which memory segment to insert the data into.
-These files are identified in source through the use of the SEG psuedo op.
+These files are identified in assembler source code with the use of the SEG psuedo op.
 For example the following will inster the hex 0x01 into the H99 file just before the address field:
 ```
 	SEG  <0,1> 	; Either 0 or 1
+	e.g.
+	SEG 1
 	AORG	500H
 ```
 During upload the segment V command will insert a plus sign in the response to indicate that the file is inserting into the requested memory segment.